 What is available and how do I apply?

-(1) Apply for "Below Market Rate (BMR)" units - If your household income falls between 55% of Area Median Income and 120% of Area Median Income, you might be eligible to apply for a "Below Market Rate (BMR)" unit.
+(1) Apply for "Below Market Rate (BMR)" Rental units - If your household income falls between 55% of Area Median Income and 120% of Area Median Income, you might be eligible to apply for a "Below Market Rate (BMR)" unit.
 Owners of certain private, for-profit rental housing set aside some apartments in their buildings and charge rents for these units that are below market rate.
 The rents range according to each unit and the specific income requirement for each unit.

 (2) Apply for units in affordable buildings that are built and managed by nonprofit agencies – Click here for current listings.